 Exchanging Cash: U.S. Dollars for Dominican Pesos

 The Dominican Republic is one of the only countries I’ve traveled to where I feel I’ll get a good rate if I decide to exchange U.S. dollars for the local currency.
 However, nobody wants to walk around with a bunch of cash.
-So only resort to this if you have no other option and must carry cash with you.
-And never do this at the airport, unless you’re OK with basically throwing some money away.
+So only resort to this option if you have no other alternative and must carry cash with you.
+And never do this cash exchange at the airport, unless you’re OK with basically throwing some money away.

 The safest and best way to exchange your money in the Dominican Republic?
 Take it out from an ATM machine!
 And in moderate amounts.
 Do NOT risk by carrying around a ton of cash.
 Petty theft and robberies are not uncommon when you travel.
 So play it safe, pay that ATM fee, and withdraw sporadically.